-Your rights to help from the council when homeless if you are an EU or EEA national who has worked in the UK but are no longer working.
+Your rights to homelessness help from the council if you are an EU or EEA national who has worked in the UK .

 How the council can help if you are homeless

-Many EU and EEA nationals are eligible for assistance from the council when homeless or facing homelessness.
+Many EU and EEA nationals qualify for help from the council when homeless or facing homelessness.

-The council will decide if you are eligible for assistance if you apply for help as homeless.
+The council decides if you are meet immigration and residence conditions if you apply for help as homeless.

 Help from the council could be advice only, emergency accommodation or help with finding longer-term housing.